Polestar Logo

 • Pole position (Pole), the most favorable position on a race track.
 The term came from horse racing, where poles with this name marked the racetrack.
 The most advantageous position for a horse was closer to the center, to the limiting poles.

-• The star – meaning the star of the race, the team climbing to the top.
+• The star, meaning the star of the race, is the team climbing to the top.

-Therefore, the blue in the logo rather conveys the flag of Sweden, and the star indicates the victories in races and the rise of the company’s popularity in the sky.
+Therefore, the blue in the logo rather conveys the Swedish flag, and the star indicates victories in races and the rise of the company’s popularity in the sky.
 The placement of the inscription at the bottom of the logo hints that the racers have room to grow.

 2017 – 2020